BrandonN76/Access-List-Lab/README.md

 - Deny traffic from:
   - 100 192.169.10.0/24 to 192.168.40.

-Attempting to ping Staff from HR on the first command and then pinging IT from HR on the second command:
+(Attempting to ping Staff from HR on the first command and then pinging IT from HR on the second command)
 <img src="https://i.imgur.com/sQVU43Q.png">

 **Overview**